The Local Church is a gathering of people who want to follow Jesus in a tangible way

 Pastor of Worship Culture

 Jordan leads the weekend gathering, and about a million other things here at The Local Church.
 He is passionate about crafting atmospheres of worship for people to experience the presence of God in a powerful way.
 He has led worship for various retreats and festivals, and has started a conference for worship teams called “The Worship Collective”.

 Jordan and his wife Dana love hanging out together with their two kids, Judah and Selah.
 Spending time together enjoying the beach, camping, exploring the woods and watching movies are just a few things they love to do as a family.

 Jordan loves music, playing the guitar, and creating art.
 He also loves all things tech - from video games to cell phones and is a total Apple fanboy.
 To his surprise, he has even become a runner and enjoys jogging to get exercise in.
 You can find him at the beach, eating tacos, or watching The Walking Dead.

 Toran is the lead pastor here at The Local Church and he still can’t believe he gets to do what he loves for a living.
 Toran loves to teach, mobilize, lead teams and is passionate about raising up young leaders.
 He’s been a pastor for nearly 20 years, working with students, young adults, in discipleship and as a teaching pastor.
-Toran did his undergrad at Cedarville University, Seminary at Trinity Evangelical Divinity School and is finishing his PhD at Western Michigan University.
+Toran did his undergrad at Cedarville University, Seminary at Trinity Evangelical Divinity School and PhD at Western Michigan University.